nolanhergert/EasyLED/src/README.md

   * DONE!
 Copy DNS naming algorithm from WLED, since it works on android.
 Test on iPhone and computer too.
     * DONE!
 Make unique wifi name using mac address like wled.
     * DONE!
 Double check wled support of multiple strips?
 Added to 1.0, as it's not done yet on WLED side.
-  * Instructions for setup and customization
+  * DONE-ish!
+Instructions for setup and customization
-  * GUI should show 4 pins appropriately
+  * DONE!
+GUI should show 4 pins appropriately
   * Serial number, epoxy type, case design, num pins, in flash eeprom.
   * DONE!
 4-strip version can have half the resin / board size?
 Should be much smaller...nice!
     * Fade LED during operation?
 Now it's a free pin...D4 I think.
 User can pick what to do (off/on/fade (pick a time period in seconds?))